kubedb/docs/docs/guides/ferretdb/concepts/ferretdb.md

 ```

 Secrets provided by users are not managed by KubeDB, and therefore, won't be modified or garbage collected by the KubeDB operator (version 0.13.0 and higher).

-### spec.backend

-- `spec.backend.externallyManaged` represents how the backend will be managed.
-If its false, KubeDB will automatically create a KubeDB managed postgres.
-Otherwise you need refer a [AppBinding](/docs/guides/ferretdb/concepts/appbinding.md) name and namespace which represents information for external Postgres.
-- `spec.backend.postgresRef` is a required field that points to the `appbinding` associated with the backend postgres.
-If the postgres is KubeDB managed an [AppBinding](/docs/guides/ferretdb/concepts/appbinding.md) will be created automatically upon creating the postgres.
-If the postgres is not KubeDB managed then you need to create an appbinding yourself. `spec.backend.postgresRef` takes the name (`spec.backend.postgresRef.Name`) of the appbinding and the namespace (`spec.backend.postgresRef.Namespace`) where the appbinding is created.
-- `spec.backend.version` represents the version of backend postgres
-- `spec.backend.linkedDB` represents in which database of backend postgres will be used by FerretDB to store data

 ### spec.sslMode